dwolters/pandoc-http/README.md

 container that can easily be deployed on any machine.

 Pandoc uses latex to create pdfs.
-Since the latex dependencies add roughly 2gb to the docker image, we decided to create to images:
+Since the latex dependencies add roughly 2gb to the docker image, we decided to create two images:
-- `dwolters/pandoc-http:lasted` does not include latex and is therefore unable to create pdf (size ~700mb).
+- `dwolters/pandoc-http:lasted` does not include latex and is therefore unable to create pdfs (uncompressed ~700mb, compressed ~280mb).
 The `:lastest` tag is added by default if no tag is specified.
-- `dwolters/pandoc-http:latex` includes latex and be used to create pdfs (size ~2.7gb).
+- `dwolters/pandoc-http:latex` includes latex and be used to create pdfs (uncompressed ~2.7gb, compressed ~2gb).
 It takes a while to build or pull this image.

 You can build the image yourself:
 ```sh